Guide to York

 York is packed with independent restaurants and cafes to suit all budgets and tastes ranging from the indulgent ‘The Ivy’ on central St. Helen’s Square to a traditional British fish and chip takeaway from Papa’s on Parliament Street.

-Or visit any of York’s budget-friendly bakeries, grab a sandwich and a drink and enjoy an alfresco picnic in the gorgeous Museum Gardens or Dean’s Park behind York Minster.
+Or visit any of York’s budget-friendly bakeries when you’re having a day out in york, grab a sandwich and a drink, and enjoy an alfresco picnic in the gorgeous Museum Gardens or Dean’s Park behind York Minster.

-For a cup of Yorkshire Tea, visit Betty’s Tea rooms where you will be served tea and cake on bone china crockery by bow-tied waiters.
+Your day out in york can start with a cup of Yorkshire tea.
+Visit Betty’s Tea rooms where you will be served tea and cake on bone china crockery by bow-tied waiters.
 The 100-year-old tea room also has a bakery section for takeaway bread and cakes.
 You won’t be able to resist a large Fat Rascal – a scone type cake made from cherries and almonds.

 Solo travelers should visit the original House of Trembling Madness on Stonegate.